Hiimus/veggie-time/README.md

 Background image on mobile and tablet by Nadine Primeau from [Unsplash](https://unsplash.com/photos/wpoKpJqOsKE)

 ## Acknowledgements
-My mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/) for guiding, support and pointing me in the right direction.
+My mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/) for guiding, supporting and pointing me in the right direction.

 The Code Institute [Slack](https://slack.com/) channel for having discussion, questions and answers that contribute to my project.
 Also a lot of similar projects are posted in the slack channel, which contributed to the planning of my project.

 Thanks to Sean from tutor support.
 He helped me with the add to favorite function.

-[Stack Overflow](https://stackoverflow.com/) for helping me understanding and solving issues along the way.
+[Stack Overflow](https://stackoverflow.com/) for helping me understand and solving issues along the way.

 # Disclaimer